akshar100/ashleshajs/README.md

 * LocalStorage based caching for templates and models.
 (Falls back to memory on other browsers)
 * Finetuned for A grade on YSlow.
 * Intergrated with CouchDB
-* Runs JSHint, YUI compressort on the Javascript file, minifies and concatenates it into a single file.
+* Runs JSHint, Minification on the Javascript file, minifies and concatenates it into a single file.
-* Capture events for data analysis at the server as well as client.(Similar to Mixpanel we we can capture events on server as well).

 Configuration
 --------------

-- After you clone the repository run the command ```git submodules update``` 	This will refer to other git repositories.
+- After you clone the repository run the command ```git submodules update```.
+This will fetch Twitter Bootstrap
 - Install NodeJS
 - Install the dependent node modules using the command ```npm install -g yui3 express redis nodemailer less```
 - Since our framework uses Bootstrap you will also the need the modules required to compile bootstrap ```npm install recess uglify-js jshint -g```